How Much Does an MBA Cost?

 MBA Graduates Respond: Is an MBA Worth It?

-Among the 343 students surveyed in the Affordable Colleges Online study, 70% (256) of students indicated that their salaries increased.
+Among the 343 students surveyed in the Affordable Colleges Online study, 70% (256) indicated that their salaries increased.
 However, 91% (311) of students believed their salary would increase from an MBA.
-When asked if respondents could go back and get their MBA again, 87% said yes.
-See below for some responses from MBA graduates.
+When asked if they would go back and get their MBA again, 87% of respondents said "yes."
+Explore responses from MBA graduates below.

 "I am determined to complete an MBA because I know I am worth it."